dymmond/esmerald/docs/routing/routes.md

 ```

 The above example illustrates the various levels where a middleware can be implemented and because it follows an
-ownership order, the order is:
+parent order, the order is:

 1. Default application built-in middleware.
 2. `BaseRequestLoggingMiddleware`.